-This booklet will help guide you through important aspects of living with an ostomy, and help prepare you to resume a healthy, happy lifestyle.
+This booklet will help guide you through important aspects of living with an ostomy, and help prepare you to resume life after surgery.
 Knowing what to expect can help you feel more comfortable as your life moves forward.

 We understand your concerns and we're here to help.